JosephVC/rust-book/ownership/ownership-notes.md

 The first part is done when we call `String::from`, as it requests memory it needs.

 The second part is hard because Rust has no garbage collection built-in.
 Traditionally the user has had to take care of managing memory on their own, which is difficult and allows bugs to be introduced easily.
+Rust, on the other hand, is built to return memory once a variable is out of scope.
+(This is likely one reason why rust complains when you initialize a variable to don't use it; this makes it harder to free up the memory used by the variable as it's  not clear where that variable runs out of scope. )

+when a variable finally goes out of scope, rust will call the `drop` function, and is invoked in the background at the end of a curly  bracket.

+Now, suppose we wanted to define a string using `String::from('hello')` per the above.
+Under the hood, this String is made up of three parts:
+* a pointer to where the string is in memory
+* the length - len() - of the string; this is how much memory the contents of the string is using
+* the capacity of the string; how much memory the `String`, in bytes, the `String` has received from the OS